-The world of finance for small businesses is set to change a lot in 2017.
-How we finance and manage our business in today’s South Africa is changing thanks to the increasingly important role of technology.
+How we finance and manage our small businesses in today’s South Africa is changing thanks to the increasingly important role of technology.

 Key developments in financial technologies are freeing small businesses and entrepreneurs from the evils of spreadsheets, outdated systems and shoeboxes full of receipts.